Balduin Saria: Legacy

 classical antiquity for the eastern-Alpine region.
-Unfortunately WWII and his personal decisions related to it prevented him from completing this work.
-Nevertheless his extensive opus, not only articles in scientific journals but especially selectively written lexical-analytic reviews for the Practical encyclopedia of classical antiquity and entries in many other lexicons will continue to inform the world about the state of ancient Roman studies for places such as Nauportus, Neviodunum, Ocra pass below the Nanos plateau, Poetovio, Stobi, Ulpianum or Viminacium.
+However, both World War II and his personal decisions prevented him from completing this work.
+Nevertheless his opus, not only articles in scientific journals but also selectively written lexical-analytic reviews for the Practical encyclopedia of classical antiquity and entries in many other lexicons will continue to inform the world about the state of ancient Roman studies for places such as Nauportus, Neviodunum, Ocra pass below the Nanos plateau, Poetovio, Stobi, Ulpianum or Viminacium.